IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/unisat/unisat.md

 type: 'Project'
 contributor: 'anthonyonchain,litescribe_io,unisat_wallet'
 hashtag: '#Litescribe'
-socialSummary: 'OrdinalsLiteMarket is an open source zero-fee trustless Litecoin NFT marketplace based on partially signed litecoin transactions'
+socialSummary: 'OrdinalsLiteMarket is an open source trustless Litecoin NFT marketplace based on partially signed litecoin transactions'
 ---

 ## Litescribe Wallet: A New Era in Litecoin NFT Marketplace

 The Litescribe Wallet, a refined version of the UniSat Wallet, marks a significant milestone in the Litecoin ecosystem.
-It introduces a novel, zero-fee NFT marketplace, expanding the boundaries of digital artifact trading on the Litecoin blockchain.
+It introduces a novel NFT marketplace, expanding the boundaries of digital artifact trading on the Litecoin blockchain.

 ### Breaking Ground with Litescribe Wallet: